ppaslan/devops21_cicd_final/src/README.md

 This repo uses pre-commit hooks to ensure the quality of the application.
 This means that everytime you commit something there will be checks running, among those are linting and unittests.

-You can however run unit tests, integration tests or linting manually.
+You can however run unit/integration tests or linting manually.

 ## Linting